Certora/Documentation/docs/cvl/methods.md

 variables defined as arguments in the summary declarations; expressions that combine those variables are not supported.

+The function call may also use the special variable `calledContract`, which contains the address of the receiver contract of the summarized call.

 There are a few restrictions on the functions that can be used as approximations:

  - Functions used as summaries are not allowed to call contract functions.